-Make a dexterity test, place 2 dodge token on a success.
-Add another one on a great success on your character.
+Make a dexterity test; place 2 dodge tokens on success.
+Upon a great success, add another token on your character.

 Cast spell, invoke a prayer or perform a combat manoeuver (1 or 2 actions)

-Choose an available spell, prayer or manoeuver and tests the appropriate attribute specified in the spell, prayer or manoeuver description.
-Unless specified on the description, this costs 1 action and have close range.
-Execute that effect.
+Choose an available spell, prayer or manoeuver and test the appropriate attribute specified in its description.
+Unless specified in the description, this costs 1 action and has close range.
+Execute that effect upon success.

 Use item or change equipment (1 action)

-Equip and/or use an item for it's effect.
-If changing equipment remember to return that character's previous equipped item to the inventory.
+Equip and/or use an item for its effect.
+If changing equipment, remember to return that character's previously equipped item to the inventory.

 Help another (2 actions)

-Next turn an ally will receive an extra dice from you in all their actions, can only be used on allies that are on the same or adjacent positions.
+Next turn, an ally will receive an extra die from you in all their actions, and this can only be used on allies that are in the same or adjacent positions.
 Check Receiving Help for more information.